Betts ties MLB mark with 3 of Dodgers’ 6 HRs in rout of Pads

 “I know he hits homers,” the manager said, “but it’s more power than I expected.”

-With a chance to tie the big league mark of four home runs in one game, Betts reached on an infield single in the seventh.
+With a chance to tie the big league record of four home runs in one game, Betts reached on an infield single in the seventh.

 When Betts wasn’t chasing down balls in the outfield or rocketing them into the empty stands, he was on the bench talking hitting with his teammates.